 React Redux – Actions & Reducers

-Having immersed in coding JavaScript exclusively using using Node.js and React over the past couple of months, I’ve come to appreciate the versatility and robustness the “combo” has to offer.
+Having immersed in coding JavaScript exclusively using Node.js and React over the past couple of months, I’ve come to appreciate the versatility and robustness the “combo” has to offer.
 I’ve always liked the minimalist design of Node.js, and would always consider it a top candidate whenever building an app/API server is needed.
 Besides ordinary app servers, Node has also been picked on a few occasions to serve as servers for decentralized applications (dApps) that involve smart contract deployments to public blockchains.
 In fact, Node and React are also a popular tech stack for dApp frameworks such as Scaffold-ETH.

 React & React Redux